Alfresco/docs-alfresco/transform-service/latest/install/index.md

 #### Install alfresco-pdf-renderer {#install-pdf-renderer}

-Transform Services uses `alfresco-pdf-renderer` for creating document thumbnails and previews.
+Transform Service uses `alfresco-pdf-renderer` for creating document thumbnails and previews.
 Use this information to install `alfresco-pdf-renderer` on your system.

 >**Note:** The `alfresco-pdf-renderer` executable file is platform-specific.
 You can download the binaries from our Nexus repository.